haeric/small-html-2011/README.md

 Small HTML 2011
 ===============

-The winning entry for the [small html competition](http://www.gathering.org/tg11/en/creative/competitions/small-html/) at The Gathering 2011.
+This is the winning entry for the [small html competition](http://www.gathering.org/tg11/en/creative/competitions/small-html/) at The Gathering 2011.
 We were given [this sample image](http://haeric.github.com/small-html-2011/sample.png) and asked to create it with the smallest possible amount of code.